importrayhan/QPP_4_ASSISTANT/README.md

 ## Output format

-Results are saved as JSON matching the BiLSTM-CRF evaluation format:
+Results are saved as JSON for comprehensive evaluation format:

 ```json
 {